renuo/buschtelefon/README.md

 ## Installation

+You can use this gem with Ruby versions starting from 2.1.
-Add this line to your application's Gemfile:
+Add the following line to your application's Gemfile:

 ```ruby
 gem 'buschtelefon'